-4D-monitoring is a company specialized in geographic information systems (GIS), and they serve clients in the public sector such as cities, municipalities and public utility companies.
+4D-monitoring is an engineering company specialized in geographic information systems, and they serve clients in the public sector such as cities, municipalities, and public utility companies.

-I created the logo design and complete brand identity for the company 4D-monitoring.
-I also designed the company's website, documentation and vehicle graphics.
-We tried to emphasize the company's progressive direction, and hint at the importance of tablet computers in the process.
+I designed the logo and the entire brand identity for the company, along with their website, documentation, and vehicle graphics.
+We tried to emphasize the company's progressive direction, and hint at the importance of technology in the process.

 I'm especially proud of the business card design, which is die-cut in the shape of the logo.

-Here's what the CEO Kristijan Ljutic says about their experience (emphasis mine):
+Here's what the client says about their experience (emphasis mine):